What exactly is equine inflammation?

 In general, the dosage should not exceed 5 -7 days.
 Even a dose of below 4g/day can produce gastrointestinal problems, especially if the drug is given for longer duration.

 What You Should Know About Flunixin meglumine (Banamine)

 Flunixin is an NSAID more commonly used to relieve pain from colic.
 It can also be used to treat conjunctivitis, and other painful eye problems like uveitis and corneal ulcers.
 This drug can also be used as treatment for arthritis in horses.

 Flunixin can be effective if the cause of colic is spasmodic.
-However, if the cause of colic is something more serious such as feed impaction, flunixin will only relieve the pain but will not treat the basic problem.
+However, if the cause of colic is something more serious such as feed impaction.
+Then flunixin will only relieve the pain but will not treat the basic problem.

 Side Effects to Watch Out For

 Gastric Ulcers are a common side effect from use of NSAID’s.
 In some instances bleeding disorders and kidney problems may occur.
 Long term use of anti-inflammatories are a common cause of gastric ulcers.
 Always consult your veterinarian before treating Equine inflammation.

 Both phenylbutazone and flunixin are important medicines in the equine industry.

 Horse owners should know about the drug itself and how it works and be aware of potential side effects.